Winds push California fire into desert floor

 In northern Los Angeles County, firefighters focused on protecting homes Saturday as increasingly erratic winds pushed the Bobcat Fire toward foothill communities in the Antelope Valley after churning all the way across the San Gabriel Mountains.
 An evacuation order was issued Saturday for all residents in that zone as the fire burned toward Wrightwood, a mountain community of 4,000, said fire spokesman Andrew Mitchell.

-The fire grew to 142 square miles on Saturday when winds pushed the flames into Juniper Hills.
+The fire grew to 142 square miles Saturday when winds pushed the flames into Juniper Hills.

 “Everything around us is gone,” she said.